-Here you will find more from and about Bibu; activities, news, articles and in-depth texts.
-Read and be inspired!
-Don’t miss out on what is going on - subscribe to Bibu’s newsletter (sign up below) and follow us in on social media.
+Here you will find more from Bibu: news, articles and in-depth reading texts.
+Read and get inspired!
+Get updates from us by subscribing to our newsletter (by scrolling down to the bottom of this page) and follow us on social media.

 Making culture – an anthology on the cultural habits of children and young people in the Nordic countries, The Nordic Agency for Cultural Policy Analysis.
 Monday the 16th September the anthology was presented at a seminar in Gothenburg.
 Bibu's board member Anna Berg was present at the seminar.

 World's Worst Children's Theater - seminar